department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 ### How do I get these benefits for my child?

-You’ll need to apply for benefits for your child.
-When you apply, you’ll have to show that your contact with certain chemicals while serving in the military likely caused your child’s birth defect. <br>
+You’ll need to file a claim for benefits for your child.
+When you file, you’ll have to show that your contact with certain chemicals while serving in the military likely caused your child’s birth defect. <br>
 [Find out how to file a claim for disability compensation](/disability-benefits/apply/).</br>
 [View the current payment rates for birth defects](https://www.benefits.va.gov/compensation/sb2017.asp).